Lophelia.org banner, Image of Cnidarian polyp (© P.B. Mortensen, 2005) Lophelia.org banner, Image of Cnidarian polyp (© P.B. Mortensen, 2005)

 Development

-The first step in the development of TRACES will be to prepare a Science Plan outlining the programme’s vision, objectives, and sampling protocols.
-This requires an interdisciplinary team of scientists in Canada, Europe and the US and will begin with two workshops in early 2008 (see Meetings for details).
-The two workshops will identify major scientific questions, develop an outline, and divide writing sections by participant expertise areas.
+The first step in the development of TRACES was to prepare a Science Plan outlining the programme’s vision, objectives, and sampling protocols.
+This required an interdisciplinary team of scientists in Canada, Europe and the US and began with two workshops in early 2008 (see Meetings for details).
+The two workshops identified major scientific questions, developed an outline, and divided writing sections by participant expertise areas.

-In parallel with the Science Plan development, discussions will begin with potential funding sources.
+In parallel with the Science Plan development, discussions have begun with potential funding sources.
 Our intention is to obtain support from the three international partners in the programme:

 • Canada (Department of Fisheries and Oceans & Natural Sciences and Engineering Research Council).